vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 end
 ```
 Here a **Ninja** has a bunch of nasty throwing stars (shuriken) at his disposal.
-Since you have a ninja object you can easily assign the throwing star to belong to the Ninja.
+Since you have a ninja object in the callback you can easily assign the throwing star to belong to the Ninja.

 ``` ruby
 FactoryGirl.define do